mihail911/mihail911.github.io/src/pages/articles/2021-4-09---Primer-on-Regulatory-Institutions/index.md

 - Stability of the financial system
 - Safety and soundness of individual firms
 - Protection of investors and consumers through fair and transparent business conduct of financial institutions.

+Different regulatory organizations that we will discuss below prioritize some of these tenets more than others (i.e. SEC for investor protection).

 Within this framework, regulators convey expectations through a combination of rule-based behavior (such as outlining strict policies for consumer protection and how to handle anti-money laundering) as well as more free-form principles-based behavior (typically concerning prudential matters such as management of a firm's liquidity, market, and capital risk).